 As a soloist, he has performed concertos with the ACO and the Sydney, Adelaide, West Australian and Canberra symphony orchestras, including, with the WASO, the premiere of James Ledger’s Trumpet Concerto, which was written for him.
 As a chamber musician, he is a member of the Australian Brass Quintet and has participated in many chamber music festivals including the Australian Festival of Chamber Music in Townsville.
 He has also toured in Germany with World Brass and Mahler Chamber Brass.

 Raised in Sydney, David Elton began studying trumpet at the age of nine, and became a student of Paul Goodchild on reaching high school.
 He holds a Bachelor of Music degree from the Queensland Conservatorium (where he studied with Yoram Levy), and a Master’s degree from Northwestern University in Illinois (studying with Charles Geyer and Barbara Butler).

-While in Perth, David Elton was Head of Brass at the Western Australian Academy of Performing Arts.
-He has also taught as a guest at the Yong Siew Toh Conservatory in Singapore, and is currently on the brass faculty at ANAM.
+David Elton is on the Brass faculty at the Australian National Academy of Music.
+He was formerly Head of Brass at the Western Australian Academy of Performing Arts and a guest faculty member at the Yong Siew Toh Conservatory in Singapore.